What are CAT Tools (Computer Assisted Translation)?

-In this article, you’ll learn about the meaning of CAT tools, what they do, how they work, and the online CAT tool we recommend that works for Mac or PC.
+In this article, you’ll learn what CAT tools are, what they do, how they work, and the online CAT tool we recommend.

-CAT tools are Computer-Assisted Translation software tools that are used to produce translations faster with less effort and are accessed either online as cloud applications or as desktop software systems.
+CAT tools are software tools used to produce language translations faster and with less effort.
+They are accessed either online as cloud applications or as desktop software systems.

 They make the translation process more efficient, however, humans are still required to produce translations or edit computer-generated translations to improve quality.